Who Owns Amazon? Largest AMZN Shareholders & Ownership 2025

 Conclusion

 Amazon’s ownership structure is distributed among institutional and individual investors.
-The largest shareholders are Vanguard Group and BlackRock Inc., institutional investors.
-The individual shareholders, Jeff Bezos and current top-management executives own notable amounts of shares.
-This demonstrates the faith of investors in Amazon’s successes.
+The largest institutional shareholders are Vanguard Group and BlackRock Inc. The largest individual shareholders include founder Jeff Bezos and current top-management executives.

 Continue Reading: